conda/conda/docs/source/user-guide/tasks/manage-environments.rst

 When `installing Anaconda <http://docs.continuum.io/anaconda/install.html>`_, you have the option to “Add Anaconda to my PATH environment variable.”
-This is not recommended because the add to PATH option appends Anaconda to path.
-This means Anaconda’s features are found last and the installer appending to PATH does not call the activation scripts.
+This is not recommended because the add to PATH option appends Anaconda to PATH.
+When the installer appends to PATH, it does not call the activation scripts.

+On Windows, PATH is composed of two parts, the system PATH and the user PATH.
+The system PATH always comes first.
+When you install Anaconda for Just Me, we add it to the user PATH.
+When you install for All Users, we add it to the system PATH.
+In the former case, you can end up with system PATH values taking precedence over our entries.
+In the latter case, you do not.
+We do not recommend All Users installs.

 Activation prepends to PATH.
 This only takes effect when you have the environment active so it is local to a terminal session, not global.